paycruiser/paycruiser-api-doc/README.md

 Use this endpoint to submit onetime payments.
 The merchant account receiving funds is provided in "merchant_account".

+## Test Cards Information
+Use these following card numbers to test your sandbox integration.
+P.S: You cannot run live transactions on sandbox environment.

+Card Brand	Card Number	Expiry Date	Amount
+Visa	4111111111111111	Any future date	Any amount MasterCard (cards that start with "5")	5500000000000004	Any future date	Any amount MasterCard (cards that start with "2")	2223000148400010	Any future date	Any amount American Express	340000000000009 ***Note: Amex is 15 characters	Any future date	Any amount JCB	3566002020140006	Any future date	Any amount Discover	6011000000000004	Any future date	Any amount Diners Club	36438999960016	Any future date	Any amount China Union Pay	6250941006528599	Any future date	Any amount

 ## Content Type
 application/json